brndnmtthws/optimal-buy-cbpro/README.md

 coins to desired addresses

 In effect, this script mimmicks the behaviour of a market cap weighted index fund, but without the fees.
-It also only supports the coins that trade on GDAX (because that's the only exchange that has an API for ACH deposits AFAIK).
+It also only supports the coins that trade on Coinbase Pro (because that's the only exchange that has an API for ACH deposits AFAIK).

 You can also use the same script to schedule deposits from your bank account